What is a vaccine?

 Will vaccination make my dog sick?

-Some dogs develop mild lethargy or soreness in the day or so after vaccination.
-In the case of killed vaccines containing an adjuvant, some thickening or lump formation may occur at the vaccination site.
-If this is painful or persists for more than a week or so with no decrease in size, consult your veterinarian.
+Some dogs develop mild lethargy or soreness 1 to 2 days after vaccination.
+In the case of killed vaccines containing an adjuvant, lump formation may occur at the vaccination site.
+If this is painful or persists for more than a few weeks with no decrease in size, consult your veterinarian.
 A few dogs will develop more severe reactions that are forms of hypersensitivity (allergy).
 These will usually occur within minutes, but may be delayed for a few hours.
-The dog may salivate, vomit, develop diarrhea or have difficulty breathing.
+The dog may salivate, vomit, develop diarrhea, hives, or have difficulty breathing.
 Should this occur, consult your veterinarian immediately.

 Do vaccines provide 100% protection?

 Vaccines have been highly successful in protecting the majority of dogs against disease.
-As a direct result of vaccination, diseases such as distemper that were once common are now rare.
-But there are situations in which the immunity conferred by a vaccine may be overcome and a vaccinated dog may still develop disease.
+As a direct result of vaccination, previously common diseases such as distemper are now rare.
+But there are situations in which the dog’s immunity may be overcome and a vaccinated dog may still develop disease.
 In such cases the disease is generally milder than it would have been had the dog not been vaccinated.

 "Maternal antibody interference has been a particular problem with canine parvovirus vaccination."

-Incomplete immune response - There is variation between dogs in their immune system.
+Incomplete immune response.
+There is variation between dogs' immune systems.
 Some respond less well to vaccination, so immunity may be incomplete or shorter-lived than normal.
 Certain breeds and genetic lines have a tendency for such problems.

-Declining immunity - Without booster vaccinations or the natural boosting of immunity by sporadic exposure to the infectious agent in nature, immunity to the specific organism declines over time.
-This is particularly true in older dogs.
-If there is a particularly heavy dose of a specific organism in the environment, the pet's declining immunity may be insufficient and become overwhelmed, resulting in disease.
+Declining immunity.
+Without booster vaccinations or the natural boosting of immunity by sporadic exposure to the infectious agent in nature, immunity to the specific organism declines over time.
+This is particularly true in older dogs, and eventually the immunity will be too low to prevent disease.

-New strains of organism - Some infectious agents exist in different strains or evolve into new strains that are not directly covered by the vaccines given.
-In these cases, the vaccine may give some 'cross-protection', but protection may not be complete.
+New strains of organism.
+Some infectious agents exist in different strains or evolve into new strains that are not directly covered by the vaccines given.
+In these cases, the vaccine may give some 'cross-protection' or partial protection, but protection may not be complete.

 If you feel your dog has contracted an infection for which it has been vaccinated, let your veterinarian know.
-Tests can be undertaken to try to establish why vaccination has failed to be protective.
+Tests can be done to establish why vaccination has failed to be protective.